Varetta Dillard was another of the "Ladies Of R&B", having three national chart hits and leaving behind an impressive body of work.

 On March 21, 1952, Varetta almost had a Great Honor.
 In spite of having had only two records and no hits, she was chosen to be one of the entertainers at Alan Freed's "Moondog Coronation Ball", the first large-scale show he ever put on.
 (It would actually be very interesting to find out [although we never will] how she got included in that show, since few in the audience would ever have heard of her.)
 The other acts were Paul Williams and his Orchestra, the Dominoes, Tiny Grimes and his Rockin' Highlanders, and Danny Cobb (plus everyone's favorite: "many others").
 Williams was onstage, playing for the sold-out crowd, when an additional 6000 disappointed fans literally crashed the show (breaking the doors of the Cleveland Arena).
 None of the other acts ever got to perform.
 [By the way, Carl Tancredi has been researching the event and most of what you know about it simply isn't true.
 The crowd had virtually no white attendees (if any at all) and there was no riot.
 Yes, a couple of entrance doors were broken, but that was the extent of it.]

-Varetta was supposed to be on a tour through the South with Hot Lips Page, Billy Wright, and the 5 Keys, beginning April 18, 1952.
-However, I don't believe the tour ever happened.
-There's not a single ad for it and Page was appearing in New Jersey on April 25.
+Varetta was part of a short package tour with Hot Lips Page, Billy Wright, and the 5 Keys, beginning April 18, 1952.
+However, I could only find a single ad for it (at the Hippodrome, in Richmond Virginia, on April 22-23); Page was appearing in New Jersey on April 25.

 But on May 6, Varetta was back in the Savoy studio recording "Love That Man", "I Cried And Cried", "Easy, Easy Baby", and "A Letter In Blues".